 This was done with pencil and then a blending stump and charcoal pencil.
 Words were added with my fave black pen.
-The second was done with exactly the same materials but on a page which had previously been coloured with acrylic paint and words already added.

 This last one ~ the words explain it.
 I was in a hurry.
 The page did not even have a coat of gesso.
 There had been some rubbings done - possibly with Crayola crayons.
 I drew the face.
 I then added some colour, I believe mainly with Caran d'Ache Watersoluble Crayons.
 The page was done on thin vintage school notebook paper.
 I was concerned it would make holes in the page when I added water to blend the colours.
 I was lucky.
 I tried to be a bit careful.
 Our daughter's page ~ I do not think she made the nose purple.
 I believe she was teasing me.
 Maybe some day I will have the opportunity to show you.